opentelekomcloud-infra/customer-service-monitoring/README.md

  - Terraform 0.12
  - Ansible 2.7 (Python 3.7)

-Installing of terraform for linux can be done using `install_terraform.sh`
+Installing terraform for Linux can be done using `install_terraform.sh`

 ### Build